Big Eyes: Plot

 At the trial, the judge immediately dismisses the libel suit against the newspaper, and Walter is left to defend himself against slander.
 He botches his defence, even mimicking in court what he has gathered from watching Perry Mason episodes on TV.
 When he proceeds to cross-examine himself as a witness, the judge becomes fed up and directs both Margaret and Walter to create a painting in court to prove who the real artist is.
 Whereas Margaret paints steadily, Walter stalls before claiming his arm hurts too much to hold a paintbrush.
-Margaret wins the lawsuit and a fan asks her to sign a copy of Walter's coffee table book.
+Margaret wins the lawsuit, and a fan asks her to sign a copy of Walter's coffee table book.

-The film ends with text stating that Walter continued to insist he was the true artist until his death, though he never painted again, and that he died in poverty.
-Margaret eventually moved back to San Francisco, where she opened a new gallery, and still paints every day.
+A textual epilogue reveals that Walter, despite continuing to insist that he was the true artist, never produced another painting and died penniless while Margaret remarried, moved back to San Francisco, and opened a new gallery.